ecollin/robotics_final/README.md

 ball position is "get" using get_model_state rospy service proxy for detecting goal, or miss

 on receiving a "send" command on the ballcommand thread, the ball_move node randomly places the ball on the midfeild line and aims toward the goal with a random angle near center of the goal.

+play_commands.py setups up the publishers and subscribers for issuing ball send commands and reciving the ball position and state and the rewards.
+It then issues a ball send command and awaits a reward. this loops 10 times for now.